 3. Use Recycled Materials

-Reuse decorative paper from previous gifts and deliveries, or even packaging materials such as butchers paper which can be simply recycled into sustainable gift wrapping.
+Reuse decorative wrapping paper from previous gifts and deliveries, or even packaging materials such as butchers paper which can be simply recycled into sustainable gift wrapping.

 Glass jars are another freely available item that you can recycle from home, and they can be simply decorated with sustainable materials such as paper and twine.
 They are great for home-made gifts such as soaps, skincare products, yummy treats from a zero waste food store, DIY dessert ingredients, jams/preserves and more.

 4. Use Compostable Materials